 3.5 Internal organizational structure

-The Board of Directors has two permanent committees: Finance & Auditing and Personnel & Compensation.
+The Board of Directors has created two permanent committees: Finance & Auditing and Personnel & Compensation.
 These committees each consist of at least three non-executive members of the Board of Directors.
 The members of the Finance & Auditing Committee meet at least three times a year, while the members of the Personnel & Compensation Committee meet at least twice a year.
-The committees take no decisions themselves: they primarily perform a preparatory and advisory function, helping the full Board to conduct its meetings more efficiently and take swift and well-founded decisions.
+The committees take no decisions themselves: they primarily perform a preparatory and advisory function, helping the full Board in particular to conduct its meetings more efficiently and to take swift and well-founded decisions.

 The Finance & Auditing Committee